Taking Efforts to Implement the International Convention on the Elimination of All Forms of Racial Discrimination

 a.
 The Executive Yuan also approved the revised Regulation Governing the Setting of Human Trafficking Prevention and Racial Discrimination Elimination Coordination Committee (the Committee) on May 8th, 2010.
 A Minister without Portfolio acts concurrently as the Convener of the Committee and the Deputy Minister of the Interior acts concurrently as the Deputy Convener.
 There are representatives from the Judicial Yuan, other relevant Ministries, scholars and experts appointed to serve as members of the Committee concurrently.

 b.
-The ICERD Task Force, under the direction of the Committee, acts to supervise the execution of the related measures, conduct research and provide consultation.3.
-Current progress
+The ICERD Task Force, under the direction of the Committee, acts to supervise the execution of the related measures, conduct research and provide consultation.

 b.
-The NIA convened 4 Train-the-Trainer events in 2021 and made the digital learning materials available on the NIA website.
+The NIA convened 4 Train-the-Trainer events in 2021 and made the digital learning materials available on the e-learning website and NIA website.
 The NIA also took reference from other countries and compiled teaching materials for improving skills in writing the first National Report.
-The NIA has convened 2 training events and compiled all materials provided by the relevant authorities to make a template for further reference.
+The NIA has convened 2 training events and afterwards, compiled all materials provided by the relevant authorities and finished the template for further reference.

-The NIA, under the supervision and assistance of the ICERD Task Force, will continue carrying out the ICERD action plan as scheduled, to achieve the aim of finishing the first National Report and the related international reviewing.
+The NIA, under the supervision and assistance of the ICERD Task Force, will continue carrying out the ICERD action plan as scheduled in order to complete the international review on the first National Report.